These rules are to be used for the European Carp Classic and the World Carp Classic both run at Lac de Madine in France.

 I03- Each life-jacket is to be CE certified and conform to European standard EN395 and to be fitted with a whistle and a luminous stick properly secured to the life-jacket.

-I04- No swimming at any time is allowed by competitors and Helpers.
+I04- No swimming at any time is allowed by competitors and/or helpers.

-I07- During registration, competitors will have to produce appropriate Public Liability insurance for each person bivvying on the bank and sign a disclaimer including their acceptance to the rules and Terms & Conditions and to abide by them.
+I07- During registration, competitors will have to produce appropriate Public Liability insurance for each person bivvying on the bank and sign a disclaimer including their acceptance to the rules and T&Cs and to abide by them.
 Failure to comply will result in refusal to use a boat on venue.
-Boat insurance not compulsory but strongly advisable.
+Boat insurance is not compulsory but strongly advisable.

-I08- No one under the age of 18 will be allowed at any time during the time of the competition to use boats.
+I08- No one under the age of 18 will be allowed to use boats at any time during the time of the competition.

-I10- The Head Marshal may disqualify a boat from use if boat or anglers are deemed unfit to go afloat.
+I10- The head marshal may disqualify a boat from use if the boat or anglers are deemed unfit to go afloat.

-I12- Competitors are welcome to contact Officials via HQ phone number, marked on waterproof Emergency Card securely attached to their bivvy, to check Officials’ decisions.
+I12- Competitors are welcome to contact officials via the HQ phone number, marked on the waterproof emergency card.

 SECTION J – USE OF BOATS DURING COMPETITION